Sirryan2002/ParaDark/README.md

 Uninstall
 -----------
 REQUIRED: remove this line `wfLoadSkin( 'ParaDark' );` from LocalSetting.php
+REQUIRED: If you set $wgDefaultSkin to 'ParaDark' you must switch it to another skin you have installed

 MediaWiki will automatically switch users using ParaDark back to the default skin